Wheat Ridge Begins 2-Year Wadsworth Boulevard Improvement Project

 The project will include new intersections at 38th and 44th Avenues.

 Part of the project is to make intersections more efficient and safe.
-The project also includes safer entrances and exits for businesses as well as new sidewalks and bike lanes.READ MORE: Snow Hits Colorado's Mountains, Intense Wind Spreads Onto The Plains Southeast Of Denver
+The project also includes safer entrances and exits for businesses as well as new sidewalks and bike lanes.READ MORE: Fort Lupton Police Officers Shoot Pit Bull To Stop Dog Attack

 “We’re going to keep two lanes open in each direction.
 We’ll have periodic overnight and off-hour lane closures to do underground work, but we will be maintaining driveways into businesses through the duration of the project,” said Wheat Ridge Mayor Bud Starker.

 Construction will take two years.
-This is the first time in 71 years that Wadsworth Boulevard has been improved in Wheat Ridge.MORE NEWS: Eastbound Lanes Of Interstate 70 Reopen Between Silverthorne And Loveland Pass After Crash
+This is the first time in 71 years that Wadsworth Boulevard has been improved in Wheat Ridge.MORE NEWS: Domestic Violence Investigator In Denver Helping 'Springboard' Cases Against Abusers